-For the same car and term, Flex Car Plan has lower monthly repayments.
+For the same car and term, Hire Purchase Plan has lower monthly repayments.
 You can own the car at the end of the term with an optional lump sum payment.
 If you don't want to own the car, you can return it.
 If it's in good condition and inside the mileage limit you agreed, there'll be no extra charges.
 Some wear and tear is expected but if the car needs repairs, or you go over the mileage limit, you'll be charged.

 A deposit is the amount of money you pay to the dealer up front.
 You don't always need to pay one, but it could lower your monthly repayments if you do.
 If you're trading in your current car, please include the part exchange value in your deposit.